 The PJM capacity market design provides supplemental signals to the market based on the locational and forward looking need for generation resources to maintain system reliability.
-For this analysis, unit specific capacity revenues associated with the 2022/2023 and 2023/2024 Delivery Years, reflecting commitments made in base residual auctions (BRA) and subsequent incremental auctions, net of any performance penalties, were added to unit specific energy and ancillary net revenues to determine total revenue from PJM markets in 2023.
+For analyzing actual net revenues, unit specific capacity revenues associated with the 2023/2024 and 2024/2025 Delivery Years, reflecting commitments made in base residual auctions (BRA) and subsequent incremental auctions, net of any performance penalties, were added to unit specific energy and ancillary net revenues to determine total revenue from PJM markets in 2024.
 Any unit with a significant portion of installed capacity designated as FRR committed was excluded from the analysis.40 For units exporting capacity, the applicable BRA clearing price was applied.

 Net revenues were analyzed for most technologies for which avoidable costs are developed in the capacity market.
 The analysis is on a unit specific basis, using individual unit actual net revenues and individual unit avoidable costs, if available.
-As required by FERC, net revenues for units other than nuclear are calculated using units' price-based offers for technologies, unless the unit is cost-capped or the price-based offer is less than fuel plus environmental costs.41 For nuclear units, public data on revenues and costs are used.
+Unit net revenues are compared to avoidable costs.41 Net revenues for units other than nuclear are calculated using the lower of units' available price-based or cost-based offers.
+42 43 For nuclear units, public data on revenues and costs are used.